andravin/spio/README.md

 The cuDNN conv2d kernels use an "implicit gemm" algorithm that tiles the input tensor with horizontal strips.
 The support halo for the convolution kernel causes overlapping reads of the input tensor, and when the tile is a 1-D strip, the overlap is larger than the tile.
 This results in excess global memory traffic.

 The Spio conv2d kernel used 2-d tiles.
 This reduces the overlap between tiles and reduces global memory traffic.
+It processes the 2-d tile one row at a time, convolving each row with every row of the filter.
+This overlap-add style algorithm minimizes the kernel's local memory footprint, which increases occupancy and maximizes utilization of the global memory bandwidth.

 On the NVIDIA RTX 3090 GPU, Spio approaches the DRAM memory bandwidth limit for the Fprop, Dgrad (gradient with respect to inputs), and Wgrad (gradient with respect to weights) kernels, while the PyTorch / cuDNN kernels struggle with excess data transfers: